Xrilion Web-Icon Logo V1

 The New Entrepreneurialism

-Clearly more and more people want to switch up their game plan and may be try out their unique business ideas.
+Clearly, more and more people want to switch up their game plans and maybe try out their unique business ideas.

 After speaking with hundreds of clients and interviewing people who applied for various positions in the tech field, I’ve discovered two common tendencies in Entrepreneurialism: